Duggz0r/New-Starter-Basic/README.md

 - HTML will be used as the base data structure

 ## Design
 There's no design, we just ask you to make it look pretty.
-We've included [Bootstrap](https://getbootstrap.com/) incase you want to use it :).

 ---